 Unless you are certain that dog digestion is the only reason that your dog is feeling sick, then you should also consider other possibilities.

-If tweaking your dog’s diet does not remedy their issues fairly quickly, it might be best to consult your veterinarian.
+If tweaking your dog’s diet does not remedy their issues fairly quickly, it will be best to consult your veterinarian.

 Here are some of the other possibilities that could make your dog feel under the weather.